-At 31 December 2020 the Group had fixed commitments to purchase network equipment, land and buildings, other fixed assets and intangible assets of PYG 531,603 million (December 31, 2019: PYG 345,496 million).
-The increase was primarily due to the effect of Servicios y Productos Multimedios's consolidation.
+At December 31, 2021 the Group had fixed commitments to purchase mobile and fixed network equipment, land and buildings, other fixed assets and intangible assets of PYG 994,305 million (December 31, 2020: PYG 531,603 million).
+The increase was primarily due to mobile network investments.